-Fall River Elementary is served by 13 classroom teachers, 1.5 FTE special education teachers, two Title I teachers, 0.5 FTE speech therapist, a district ESL teacher, a district psychologist, a district nurse, support staff, and paraprofessionals.
+Fall River Elementary is served by 12 classroom teachers, 1.5 FTE special education teachers, a Title I teacher, 0.5 FTE speech therapist, a district ESL teacher, a district psychologist, a district nurse, support staff, and paraprofessionals.

 The children who attend Fall River Elementary School live in the relatively isolated ranching and farming communities of Fall River Mills, McArthur, Day, Pittville, Little Valley, Dana, Glenburn, Cassel, Hat Creek, and Old Station.
 Except some of the students who live in Fall River Mills, all students are bussed to-and-from school.